Understanding off-road suspension can be a bit intimidating, owing to the plethora of design choices for various applications.

 Solid Axle vs Independent Suspension

-The most common type of suspension system found on almost all true 4x4s are solid axles.
+The most common type of suspension system found in almost all true 4x4s are solid axles.

-It is a dependent suspension design used on most vans, trucks, and utilitarians.
+It is a dependent suspension design used on most vans, trucks, and utility vehicles.
 A solid axle, otherwise called a live axle, has a shaft that connects both wheels, running from one side to the other with some type of differential sandwiched between.

-Because of its design, the setup is not the go-to choice for most road cars, as an impact on one wheel affects the dynamics of the other.
-But it does have its advantages, like simplicity and enhanced wheel articulation
+Because of its design, the setup is not the go-to for most road cars, as an impact on one wheel affects the dynamics of the other.
+But it does have its advantages, like simplicity and enhanced wheel articulation.

 There are, of course, several types of independent suspension, ranging from Wishbones to MacPhersons to multi-link arrangements.